Master of Science in Information : May 2022

 LIS 5485 Introduction to Information Technology: This course introduces students to Information Technology (IT) on a theoretical and practical level.
 The course reviews the underlying concepts of IT as embodied in operating systems, hardware, application software, website creation and networks.
 When the Mayo Spills Over: A Piggybacking Story paper written for this course.
 Evaluating my computer's performance.

 LIS 5565 Information Needs of Young Adults: An overview of the characteristics and the information needs of young adults and the resources and strategies that may assist adults and youth in meeting these needs.
 Developmental stages of young adults are taken into consideration in understanding their information needs.
 Book Talk video for this course.
 Comparing and contrasting The Handmaid's Tale novel and graphic novel.
+Also, a final poetry anthology.

 LIS 5408 Management of Information Organizations: This is an introductory course in management of information organizations within a variety of organizational contexts.
 It is designed to develop a conceptual framework for integrating fundamental management concepts, principles, policies, theories, and practices into an effective personal management process that relates to information organizations of the 21st century.